Cabin at Vogel State Park in Blairsville, Georgia. Photo by @vikram_skhangarot

 Cabins at Vogel State Park in Blairsville

 Generations of park lovers have grown up renting the quaint cabins at Vogel State Park, one of the first state parks in Georgia.
-Surrounded by outstanding hiking trails and a small mountain lake, the one- and two-bedroom cabins at Vogel were built in the 1930s and have retained their historic charm while sporting new amenities.
+Located in the North Georgia town of Blairsville surrounded by outstanding hiking trails and a small mountain lake, the one- and two-bedroom cabins at Vogel were built in the 1930s and have retained their historic charm while sporting new amenities.

 Cabins at F.D.
 Roosevelt State Park in Pine Mountain

 Historic one-bedroom stone cabins at F.D.
 Roosevelt State Park, the largest state park in Georgia, were built in the 1930s by the Civilian Conservation Corps.
-They sit atop Pine Mountain, offering views of rolling mountains.
+They sit atop Pine Mountain in west Georgia, about one hour north of Columbus, offering views of rolling mountains.
 The park also has two-bedroom cottages available, too.